FoolingMyselfWithDreams/YT-TMS-Finder/README.md

 ```

 ## Common problems
-1. Python is not being recognised as an internal command.
+1. ### Python is not being recognised as an internal command.
-   FIX by adding Python interpreter folder to the PATH variable.
+   FIX by adding Python.exe folder to the PATH variable.
+It's possible to do this through the Python installer.

+On Windows, you can also do this by pressing the Windows Key, search for "Variables" or "Path".
+Click on the option that says System Environment Variable.
+Once you did, click on the button that says Environment Variables which is on the very bottom of the window.
+Double click on "Path" in the top section, click on the button "New" in the top right.
+Copy & Paste the folder path that has python.exe in it (for example, this folder could be called C:\Users\PC\AppData\Local\Programs\Python\Python312\ ).
+Additionally, add the folder Scripts which you can find in the same folder as python.exe (for example, this folder could be called C:\Users\PC\AppData\Local\Programs\Python\Python312\Scripts )
+If everything went well, you should have successfully added Python to PATH now and the error should disappear.

+It still says "Python is not being recognised as an internal command" ?
+Press the Windows key and type in app alias, open the one below PC Settings.
+This list might contain multiple python.exe, try disabling all but one and try this with every single one until you find the one that makes the error disappear.

-2. Problem with Selenium and chromedriver.
+2. ### Problem with Selenium and chromedriver.
    For Windows please do step 3 and 4 of the setup!

-3. Problem with ffmpeg.
+3. ### Problem with ffmpeg.
    Install ffmpeg in step 6.

 ## Contributing